sedama29/phyto-dashboard/test_cases.md

 #### TC-NEW-001: Create New Project - Import Classes Only
 **Setup:**
 - New project "PROJ_NEW" (no existing classes)
-- Source project "PROJ_B" with classes: ["Copepod", "Diatom", "Dinoflagellate"]
+- Source project "PROJ_B" with classes: ["Copepod", "Diatom", "Dinoflagellate"] (each with >10 training images)

 **Steps:**
 1. Create new project PROJ_NEW